ACRC/HPC-community-docs/source/engineering/abaqus/troubleshooting.md

 ## Job Terminates Unexpectedly

-If your jobs ends before the alloted maximum time, make sure you are running the job in your _scratch_ space (`/user/work/<username>`) and not your `$HOME` space (`/user/home/<username>`).
+If your jobs ends before the allotted maximum time, make sure you are running the job

+in your _scratch_ space (`/user/work/<username>`) and not your `$HOME` space (`/user/home/<username>`).

 Make sure also that you have enough space remaining in your scratch space;
-you can check with the `user_quota command`.
+you can check with the `user-quota` command.